|

 using logic to get an addict to choose sobriety

-or an atheist to accept a Higher Power.
+or an atheist to want to accept a Higher Power.

 Notice the difference between "Alex is